 Anything other than making a selected group of people fall in love with the brand you represent isn’t only a waste of time.
 It’s a waste of resources, too.

 Before you start writing a topic, think about your product.
 Then, write about topics that will benefit the readers and your business.

 People don’t care about what you sell.
+Why should they care when there are hundreds of people selling the same product?
 So, the first thing you need to do is write something they find helpful to them.

 Let’s say you design an app that helps people to be ten times more productive.
 The purpose of your content is to help people who need the app — developers, freelancers, and business executives.
 You can write about goal setting and how to work faster.
 Ensure that when you introduce your app at the end of the content, people will want to try it out.

 2. Know your audience

 It’s the most important thing you can do before creating content.

 You are not to impress yourself.
 You are meant to make an impression on the right people.

 So write for your audience.
 In other words, if you want to know how to start content writing, your first duty isn’t writing.

 You can start by using tools (more about this below).
 You can join communities and social media groups where your ideal customers spend their time.
 Listen to the conversations.
 Carry out surveys to learn more about their problems.